gamers-coin/gamecredits/doc/coding.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 40001 for connections and services them.

-- BitmarkMiner : Generates bitmarks (if wallet is enabled).
+- BitmarkMiner : Generates gamecredits (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.